sarasrking/Introduction-to-Jupyter-Notebooks/05b-Getting-started-in-Binder.md

 ![New](https://user-images.githubusercontent.com/48195568/56337762-02459e00-61e6-11e9-8293-c19ba8d30c4c.jpg)

 5. Select 'File' at the top left hand side of the screen and select 'Save As'.
 Name your Notebook 'Introduction to Jupyter Notebooks'.

+#### Activity

+Take a good look around the dashboard.
+You can see there is a menu bar showing some titles that might be recognisable, like the 'File' menu we used before.

+Click on each of these to see what is in the menu.
+Make sure you click on the 'Help' function to see what kind of options there are when you hit a problem.

+Underneath the menu bar there are some buttons that you can use to perform certain tasks, such as saving your notebook, adding a cell, deleting a cell, running a code cell and so on.
+Hover your mouse over each of these to see what these buttons do.